tishana/donzo/Planning.md

 1. date,
 2. workout type (a dropdown from a list),
 3. duration (in minutes),
-4. mood after workout (from a dropdown list) *not required
+4. mood after workout (from a dropdown list) *optional

 The user will also be able to view all of their workouts on a separate screen (Edit/View Workouts).